Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/wiring.md

 ## Connect the centers of the relays
 Now connect these two red wires to the centers of the two relays on the left side of the board as pictured below.
+Use a screwdriver to tighten the connection.

 ![PXL_20240908_232829553 MP](https://github.com/user-attachments/assets/1ff6e4a5-e387-41e6-a01f-7da7bba63e35)

 (You are halfway done with the electronics wiring!
 Congrats!)

-# Connect the Ring Lights
+# Connect the Lights

 ## Chop the Ring light Knob (if you haven't already)
 If you haven't already, chop the control knob electronics that came with your ring light.
 In older versions of the Mothbox we used to keep this, as it regulates the power to the ring LEDs.
 But now that we use a 12V regulator, we don't need this part.
 Those control knobs were also finnicky and often were manufactured with wimpy wires.
 They resulted in about 90% of the failures we saw in the field.
 So good riddance!